Donvetis Franklin

-Donvetis Franklin (born January 15, 1978) is an Arena Football League defensive specialist for the Austin Wranglers.
+Donvetis Franklin (born January 15, 1978) is an American former professional football defensive specialist who played in the Arena Football League for the New York Dragons, Columbus Destroyers, Austin Wranglers, and Dallas Desperados.

-High school years
+Early life

 While attending Douglas Byrd High School in Fayetteville, North Carolina, Franklin lettered in football.

-Junior College Years
+College career

 Franklin attended Hutchinson Community College in Hutchinson, Kansas for two years.
 As a sophomore, he was named a JUCO Honorable Mention All-American and finished his sophomore season with two interceptions and 68 tackles.

-NCAA College Career

 Franklin attended Michigan State University, where, as a senior, he helped lead his team to the Citrus Bowl and become one of the top ten teams in the nation.

+Professional career

+Franklin played for the Carolina Rhinos of the af2 in 2001.